Zold1/linux-basics/File Permissions.md

 Let us look at it this way.

-The first part of the code is ‘rw-‘.
-This suggests that the owner ‘Home’ can:
+The first part of the code is 'rw-'.
+This suggests that the owner 'zold' can:

 * Read the file
 * Write or edit the file
-* He cannot execute the file since the execute bit is set to ‘-‘.
+* He cannot execute the file since the execute bit is set to '-'.

 By design, many Linux distributions like Fedora, CentOS, Ubuntu, etc. will add users to a group of the same group name as the user name.
-Thus, a user ‘tom’ is added to a group named ‘tom’.
+Thus, a user 'zold' is added to a group named 'devops'.

-The second part is ‘rw-‘.
-It for the user group ‘Home’ and group-members can:
+The second part is 'rw-'.
+It for the user group 'devops' and group-members can:

 * Read the file
 * Write or edit the file

 The third part is for the world which means any user.
-It says ‘r–‘.
+It says 'r–-'.
 This means the user can only:

 * Read the file